 Before you can start to understand what’s wrong with your site, you’ll need to use some external software to identify the areas that are causing issues.

 Head over to https://gtmetrix.com/ and enter your web address into the search field.
-Gtmetrix is a website optimisation checker and at the time of writing this article it’s free to use.
+Gtmetrix is a website optimization checker and at the time of writing this article it’s free to use.

 Hit “Analyse” and wait for the results.
-It’s more than likely at this stage that your site will produce results that are in the 60-70% regions.
+It’s more than likely at this stage that your site will produce results that are in the 60-70% region.